Betacam SP Transfer Service — New York

 Do Betacam Tapes Degrade Over Time?

-At the end of the capture chain we verify the signal using a waveform monitor and vectorscope — not by assumption, but by reading what's actually coming off the tape.
-All transfers are performed in-house; tapes never leave our facility.
+We monitor the signal directly during transfer using a waveform monitor and vectorscope.
+Not by assumption.
+By reading the signal as it comes off the tape.
+All transfers are performed in-house.
+Tapes never leave our facility.

 What to Expect

-Every Betacam transfer project follows a consistent, carefully managed process:
+Every Betacam transfer project follows a consistent, controlled process:

-If your tapes need it, we offer tape restoration and preparation services prior to transfer — including incubation (baking), cleaning, rehousing, polishing, and splicing.
+If your tapes require it, we perform preparation prior to transfer - including incubation (baking), cleaning, rehousing, polishing, and splicing.

 Related Tape Transfer Services